makerhqsac/makerhqsac-historic/_posts/2016-08-16-DIY-Workbenches.markdown

 That’s a Standing Table!
 I sanded off all of the sharp edges, it’s the least you can do for your fellow makers.
 I also put 3 coats of Varathane on top, making it pretty, smooth and fluid resistant.
 Added a shelf on the lower braces, another piece of 3/4 plywood..
 Plus, I added adjustable slides on the bottom of each leg.
 Drill a hole, hammer it in.
-They allow you to make the workbench flat, even if you cut one leg too short.
+They allow you to make the high table flat, even if you cut one leg too short.

 Optionally, you can build this entirely out of redwood.
 It doesn’t cost that much more and looks better.
 I also built one with no bolt heads showing by cutting all of the braces at 45 degrees, bolting them together with the bolt head sunk into the end of the long braces, and then bolting the braces to the legs on the inside.